CardiacModelling/fitting-notebooks/action-potential-tutorial/README.md

 ## [Fitting conductances to an AP trace](basic-fitting-ap.ipynb)

-A simple example of fitting to a sinle AP trace.
+A simple example of fitting to a single AP trace.

 ## [Fitting conductances to an AP and CaT trace](basic-fitting-ap-cat.ipynb)